 A public meeting for the purposes of collecting background information was held on March 7, 2017.
-The community was invited to provide information about the history of the property at that time.
+The community was invited to provide information related to the history of the property at this time.

-1.2.3 Report
+1.2.2.8 Report

 Based upon the foregoing work, this report was prepared.
 It includes: